rothos/protocol_1/index.md

 Sensation and representation and belief and expectation, how are all these related?
 It can be hard at first to experience things like “sensational imprint as such” or “representation as such” or both at once or are they two sides of the same coin?
 The analogies below are wrong but possibly evocative…

-- body:mind
+- body : mind
-- sensations:meaning
+- sensations : meaning
-- outside:inside
+- outside : inside
-- experience:belief
+- experience : belief
-- referent:representation
+- referent : representation
-- sensing:knowing
+- sensing : knowing
-- experience:belief
+- experience : belief
-- appearance:representation
+- appearance : representation

 ### Can’t-look-yet (“avoidance”)